OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 1. At the command prompt, make sure you're in the root directory of your project, and enter `npm start`.
 This will start a web server at `https://localhost:3000`.

 1. Open either Internet Explorer or Microsoft Edge and navigate to `https://localhost:3000`.
-If the page loads without any certificate errors, proceed to step 4.
+If the page loads without any certificate errors, you can close the browser and proceed to step 4.
 If your browser indicates the site's certificate is not trusted, proceed to the next step.

 1. Office Add-ins should use HTTPS, not HTTP, even when you're developing.
 If your browser indicates the site's certificate is not trusted, you'll need to add the certificate as a trusted certificate.
 See [Adding Self-Signed Certificates as Trusted Root Certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) for details.